micbay/RaceTimerAndController/README.md

 ## **Using A6 as a Button**
 The only pins left available for the Pause button are A6 or A7.
 These pins are different than all the others, they do not have internal pull-up resistors and can only be used as an analog input.

-In order to use them as a button trigger we must add our own external Pull-Up resistor in the hardware wiring as explained in [this article](https://roboticsbackend.com/arduino-input_pullup-pinmode/).
+In order to use `A6` as a button trigger we must add our own external Pull-Up resistor, as illustrated in the project wiring diagram, and explained in [this article](https://roboticsbackend.com/arduino-input_pullup-pinmode/).
 Like the keypad, to detect a press we must then pole the button.
 In this case, since it's not digital, we must asses the analog input value.
 If the value is lower than a set threshold then we consider it pressed.

 ```cpp
 const byte pauseStopPin = PIN_A6;